maxrt101/db-labs/README.md

-# Lab 4
+# Lab 5

 ## Task
 1. The task is performed on the basis of the designed database model in laboratory works No. 1 and the developed script in No. 3.
 2. The database must be deployed using SQL-script.
 3. The Java client is created in the form of Maven project with MySQL connection.
 4. The structure of the project is created on the basis of MVC-pattern.
 Where  the model must contain both a Database Access Layer and a Business Logic Layer.
-The implementation of the Database Access layer is based on the DAO pattern.
+The implementation of the Database Access layer is based on the DAO pattern using Hibernate.
 5. User Interface Layer is implemented in the form of a console menu.
 Thus, the Program should provide work with data in a DB by means of JDBC:
     - output of data from tables;
     - insert data into the table;